sakurassweets/sakurassweets-backend/README.md

 **Django variables:**

-- `DJANGO_SECRET_KEY`: Randomly generated secret key, you can enter anything in there, but i recommend just generate it.
+- `DJANGO_SECRET_KEY`: Randomly generated secret key by default but recommended to add your own key (just generate it and paste in).
 Used in JWT generation.
 - `DJANGO_ALLOWED_HOSTS`: Hosts that can actually host project.
 Just set it to: `localhost, 127.0.0.1, 0.0.0.0` for local deployment.
 - `DEBUG`: Django debug mode.
 If something goes wrong django shows you debug message with problem.
 Set `1` to set it as `True`, and `0` for `False`
 - `CSRF_TRUSTED`: Trusted origins for CSRF operations.
 For example sending some data through POST request from input form on website.
 Set it to: `http://localhost, http://127.0.0.1, http://0.0.0.0` for local deployment.